 As I mentioned earlier, the size of your business will determine the level of detail needed in a Brand Style Guide.
 In most situations, small businesses need less detailed style guides while big businesses need more detailed style guides.
 That said, for any business, big or small, I recommend creating a Brand Style Guide that includes three sections:

 It’s important for a brand’s identity (it’s exact look) to be visually consistent everywhere people see it.
 In this section, clearly show examples of how your company’s logo should look in all types of situations from color to black & white to print ads to menus to business cards to t-shirts to anything where the company’s logo can appear.
+If you’ve not yet had a logo designed then go to GetYourLogos to see the best place to get it done for you.
+Make sure that it fits in with the other components in your style guide.

 Also show examples of incorrect uses of the logo, like an obviously stretched logo and a logo with mismatched colors.
 Sometimes it’s easier for people to understand how to correctly display a logo when seeing bad examples.
+This will also help if you then hand this logo to a marketing firm to work with, such as Improve Marketing Consulting Services, as they will have an idea of what you would not want to see.

 Every brand has both a look and a feel.
 The look is its visual identity.
 The feel is its emotional identity.
 Every brand has both.
 To help ensure you are consistent in showcasing your brand’s emotional identity, I recommend creating a list of personality traits you want the brand to always convey.
 (Learn more here.)